Mary Jo Turk, PhD

 Rubin Building 732, HB 7937

 Lebanon NH 03756

 Office: Rubin 732

 Asst.
 Phone: 603-653-9952

-Resident memory T cells in the skin mediate durable immunity to melanoma.
+Resident memory CD8(+) T cells in regional lymph nodes mediate immunity to metastatic melanoma.